 About Breast Reconstruction

 Reconstruction surgery for the breasts can be performed to restore them to an attractive appearance in size and shape following a lumpectomy or mastectomy.
 It's also available to reconstruct the chest if it has been damaged by a birth defect or trauma.
 New techniques in reconstructive surgery make it easier for breast cancer patients to feel fully healed and have breasts that look natural after removal or damage.
 This surgery may involve multiple procedures and different stages that may be done along with your breast cancer treatment or delayed until the treatment is complete.
-Lake Mary, FL plastic surgeon Dr. Raj Sawh-Martinez creates a unique surgical plan with compassion as we help you and your cancer team to restore your confidence and physical appearance at Craniofacial & Aesthetic Plastic Surgery.
+Orlando, FL plastic surgeon Dr. Raj Sawh-Martinez creates a unique surgical plan with compassion as we help you and your cancer team to restore your confidence and physical appearance at Craniofacial & Aesthetic Plastic Surgery.

 Reconstruction of the breast(s) is an extremely customized surgery.
 Each patient will be required to have an in-depth consultation appointment with Dr. Sawh-Martinez to decide on their surgical plan from their concerns, needs, and suitable techniques.
 If you are thinking about reconstructive surgery, it's crucial that you understand realistic expectations for results.
 While Dr. Sawh-Martinez aims to give you an attractive, natural appearance, your reconstructed breast(s) may not have the same look, sensations, or feel like your original breast(s).
 You should get clearance from your oncology team to undergo reconstruction surgery and speak with Dr. Sawh-Martinez regarding other conditions that may affect your recovery.